St Heliers: European settlement

-The area around Saint Heliers was a part of the Kohimarama Block, which was purchased by the British crown from Ngāti Pāoa in 1841.
-European settlement began on the north-facing slopes of St. Heliers bay, with the establishment of the Glen Orchard homestead, believed to have been built in the 1850s.
+The area around St Heliers was a part of the Kohimarama Block, which was purchased by the British crown from Ngāti Pāoa in 1841.
+European settlement began on the north-facing slopes of St Heliers bay, with the establishment of the Glen Orchard homestead, believed to have been built in the 1850s.
 The building was recognised as a place of historic, architectural and social significance by Heritage New Zealand in October 2010.
 This Regency-style residence incorporates Italianate influences, and has a grand and elegant appearance.
 Glen Orchard is a historic example of a prosperous rural homestead, and is linked to the settlers who comprised Auckland's early elite.
 It is known as the residence of Lieutenant-General William Taylor (1790–1868), and his son Charles John Taylor, who married into the family of the fourth New Zealand Premier, Alfred Domett.
 William Taylor was a retired senior officer of the East India Company’s Madras Army.

-In 1879 Glen Orchard became Auckland’s first stud farm, managed by Major Walmsley, who suggested the name St. Heliers Bay, supposedly because it reminded him of the fashionable holiday resort Bay of Saint Helier in Jersey, one of Britain’s Channel Islands.
-In the mid-1880s the homestead became the centre piece of a planned model seaside suburb that was the foundation of present day St. Heliers.
+In 1879 Glen Orchard became Auckland’s first stud farm, managed by Major Walmsley, who suggested the name St Heliers Bay, supposedly because it reminded him of the fashionable holiday resort Bay of Saint Helier in Jersey, one of Britain’s Channel Islands.
+In the mid-1880s the homestead became the centre piece of a planned model seaside suburb that was the foundation of present day St Heliers.